maryamijaz2105-stack/maryamijaz2105-stack/README.md

 ## 🌙 A Little Reminder

-Comfort zone is comfortable… maybe a little too comfortable
+Comfort zone is comfortable... maybe a little too comfortable.

 ---

----

----

 <div align="center">

-### 💎 "Becoming the dream version of myself who can afford lab grown diamonds"
+### 💎 currently investing in skills instead of high-jewellery and lab diamonds

 </div>